 North Carolina sets a limit on the amount of time that accident victims have to file a personal injury lawsuit.
 In most cases, the time limit is three years from the date of the injury to file a civil lawsuit seeking compensation for injuries.
 If the injury involves a defective product such as a prescription drug, you have six years from the date of purchase of the defective product.

 You Will Need to Establish Fault

 - Negligent acts—If a party acts carelessly or fails to act, and you suffer harm as a result, this is a type of negligent misconduct.
-For instance, many auto accidents result from negligence such as speeding, following too closely or running through an intersection.
+Many car accidents result from a driver’s negligence such as speeding, running a red light or driving distracted.
 Doctors, nursing homes, property owners and dog owners can also be negligent.

-- Reckless acts—When a party acts with total disregard for your safety or the safety of others, this is a type of reckless misconduct.
+- Reckless acts—When an individual or business acts with total disregard for your safety or the safety of others, this is a type of reckless misconduct.
 For instance, drunk driving or texting while driving could be considered recklessness.